-You can improve the picture quality of your Blink cameras by adjusting the video settings in your app (Note: this will reduce battery life) and ensuring it's within range of your Wi-Fi router.
+You can improve the picture quality of your Blink cameras by adjusting the video settings to Best in your app and ensuring it's within range of your Wi-Fi router.
 The Camera to Wi-Fi signal strength plays an important part in how your video quality is rendered, since that data is downloaded directly from the Blink servers to the camera.
-Camera to Sync Module signal strength has no effect on video quality; however, it needs to be strong enough to keep cameras online and responsive.
+Camera to Sync Module signal strength has no effect on video quality; however, you should have three bars of strength to keep cameras online.

 In addition to checking your video settings and signal strengths, camera positioning is also important since environmental conditions such as lighting and glare can affect your video quality.